beck24/elgg_copy/README.md

 compromised.
 It is recommended, however, that this plugin should be disabled on master the majority of the time and only activated when a sync needs to happen.

+The ability to sync the mod directory requires the mod directory of the dev environment to be writable by the server.
+This isn't recommended for production but should be fine for a local dev environment.

 One additional note - the entire contents of the site will be transferred over standard http protocol, it is recommended that this only be used on production sites that are secured with ssl.